 Particular benefits: late night taxis: first condition: later than usual and until at least 9pm

-The exemption can apply only where the four late night working conditions are satisfied (EIM21831), and is limited to the first 60 such journeys in a year.
+The exemption can apply only where the 4 late night working conditions are satisfied (EIM21831), and is limited to the first 60 such journeys in a year.

 The first of the late night working conditions is that the employee is required to work later than usual and until at least 9pm.
 See EIM21833 and EIM21834 for more information on the other conditions.

-In most cases it is clear whether an employee who works until at least 9pm is also required to work later than usual.
+In most cases, it’s clear whether an employee who works until at least 9pm is also required to work later than usual.
 Something is usual if it conforms to a common or ordinary pattern.
 Section 248(2)(a) is intended to ensure that the exemption applies in circumstances where an employee who normally finishes work before 9pm is required on occasion, to work later than usual and until at least 9pm.

 The second leg of this condition is a question of fact.
-For some employees it is usual to work until 9pm or later, for others it is not.
+For some employees, it’s usual to work until 9pm or later, for others it’s not.

-However, if an employee who normally goes home at 11.30pm is on occasion required to stay until 1a.m., perhaps because there is additional clearing up to do after an unusually busy evening, this will still satisfy the later than usual condition.
+However, if an employee who normally goes home at 11.30pm is on occasion required to stay until 1am, perhaps because there’s additional clearing up to do after an unusually busy evening, this will still satisfy the later than usual condition.

-An employee is contracted to work from 12.00 am to 8 pm but commonly works until 10pm or later.
+- An employee is contracted to work from 12am to 8pm but commonly works until 10pm or later.
 This employee has an established pattern of late night working.
-Consequently if the employer provides a taxi to take the employee home on a day when he has been required by his employer to work beyond his contracted hours and later than 9pm, but no later than his established working pattern, the exemption does not apply because he is not working later than usual.
+Consequently, if the employer provides a taxi to take the employee home on a day when he has been required by his employer to work beyond his contracted hours and later than 9pm, but no later than his established working pattern, the exemption does not apply because he is not working later than usual.